SECURITIES AND EXCHANGE COMMISSION

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-On October 29, 2020, Evolus, Inc. (the “Company”) issued a press release announcing its financial results for the quarter ended September 30, 2020.
+On March 23, 2021, the Company issued a press release announcing its entry into the Settlement Agreement, the Conversion Agreement, and the Supply Agreement Amendment.
 The press release is being furnished as Exhibit 99.1 to this Current Report on Form 8-K.

 Item 9.01 Financial Statements and Exhibits.